tonievictor/tonie.me/src/content/articles/regexes-and-finite-automata.md

 > characters) are variations of the Kleene star operator `*` and as such have
 > equal precedence.
-2. Convert from infix to postfix (reverse polish) notation using the [Shunting-Yard Algorithm (SYA)]().
-Postfix notation is a mathematical notation in which operators follow their operandwhereas in infix notation, operators are placed between their operands (e.g., a + b in infix becomes a b + in postfix).
+2. Convert from infix to postfix (reverse polish) notation using the [Shunting-Yard Algorithm (SYA)](https://en.wikipedia.org/wiki/Shunting_yard_algorithm).
+Postfix notation is a mathematical notation in which operators follow their operands whereas in infix notation, operators are placed between their operands (e.g., a + b in infix becomes a b + in postfix).
 The main advantage of using postfix notation is that it resolves operator precedence, removing the need for using parentheses.
 It also allows for an expression to be evaluated from left to right which is suitable for stack based computation.
 SYA works by reading the input one character at a time from left to right and performing one of the following:
-- If it is not an operator or a parentheses, append it to the output buffer.
+- If it is a literal ie. not an operator or a parentheses, append it to the output buffer.
 - If it is a left parentheses `(`, push it onto the stack.
 - If it is an operator and there is a left parentheses `(` on top of the stack or the stack is empty, push the operator onto the stack.